Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - *WHISPER*: a program to assess the stability of structures in the block world and then work out how unstable structures will collapse.
 ![Figure 7.7]({{ "/assets/textbooks/cognitive-science-an-introduction-to-the-science-of-the-mind/figure7-7.png" | absolute_url }})
 - WHISPER fits the heuristic search hypothesis because it starts with the problem and then transforms it into a solution.
-- It has hard coded rules such as “an unstable object will rotate around the support point closest to its center of gravity.”
+- It has hard coded rules such as "an unstable object will rotate around the support point closest to its center of gravity."
 - Our main reason for looking at WHISPER isn’t that it succeeds in solving problems, it’s that it gives a clear illustration of just how wide-ranging the physical symbol system hypothesis can be.
 - WHISPER shows that there are other ways of thinking about the physical symbol system hypothesis.
 - Both ID3 and WHISPER solve problems by generating and modifying physical symbol structures until a solution structure is reached.